vgno/data-shaper/README.md

 The difference here is that the shape will return a single ID for the reference, in the same way as regular references are shaped.

+## Advanced reverse references
+Sometimes there is a need for filtering the data, for instance if the reverse lookup returns translations for multiple languages and you only need the norwegian translation.
+Filtering of data can be done by specifying multiple field-value pairs; ```translations(catBreedId=id, language="no-NB")```.

 ## Fetching data
 In order for the data shaper to be able to resolve data you need to name your foreign keys in a way so that you're able to know what to query.
 The resolver pass the id and reference to the `fetchData` function you provide to the data-shaper.
 You will then have to use the reference to determine where the data is to be fetched from, get the data and return it.